cridin1/pwsh-execution-analysis/README.md

 https://github.com/Neo23x0/sysmon-config.git

-1 Import powersploit in C:\Windows\System32\WindowsPowerShell\v1.0\Modules
+1 Download mimikatz and powersploit

-On PSVersion  5.1.19041.1645
+2 Move powersploit in C:\Windows\System32\WindowsPowerShell\v1.0\Modules

-2 Import-module powersploit
+3 Use PSVersion  5.1.19041.1645

 Make sure to use pwsh as admin: